eghosa02/progetto-PAO/README.md

 3. Install qmake.

-4. run in terminal qmake --project.
+4. run in terminal `qmake --project`.

-5. go to the project file created and add Qt += widgets.
+5. go to the project file created and add "Qt += widgets".

-6. run in terminal qmake.
+6. run in terminal `qmake`.

-7. run in terminal make.
+7. run in terminal `make`.

 8. open the .exe file created and enjoy!